isaacg1/fort/fort.md

 removing the enemy dot from the game.
 * Claim: Move a dot to an adjacent square occupied by another dot that you control, combining both dots into a fort.
+Additionally, remove all enemy dots that neighbor the new fort from the game.

 Note that forts cannot be captured.